-Man City rallies for 2-1 win over Chelsea in EPL
+Man City rallies for 2-1 win over Chelsea, Aguero injured

-MANCHESTER, England (AP) — Manchester City came from behind to beat Chelsea 2-1 and stay within nine points of English Premier League leader Liverpool on Saturday.
+MANCHESTER, England (AP) — Manchester City came from behind to beat Chelsea 2-1 and stay within nine points of English Premier League leader Liverpool, but lost Sergio Aguero to a groin injury on Saturday.

 All the goals in an end-to-end contest at Etihad Stadium came in the first half as City responded to N’Golo Kante’s 21st-minute strike with goals from Kevin De Bruyne and Riyad Mahrez.